euisuh/CineDataQuest/README.md

 ![db-schema](db_screenshot/schema.png)

-### Assumption
+### Assumptions

 - The central focus of the data model is the "Transaction" entity, which serves as the primary event for creating a fact table.
 (Snowflake schema)
-- Online Transaction must have a non-null value for os and browser
+- Online transactions must have a non-null value for OS and browser.
-- We assume the customer when they conduct an offline transaction, will be buying ticket that has a session in that theater.
-Customers will not go to Theater A to buy a ticket that is in Theater B.
+- We assume that when customers conduct an offline transaction, they are buying tickets for sessions in the respective theater.
+Customers will not purchase tickets for sessions in Theater A while physically present at Theater B.
-- We assume the price of the ticket is an integer value
+- Ticket prices are assumed to be integer values.
-- We assume the discount of the promotion to be an integer value
+- Promotion discounts are assumed to be integer values.
-- We assume gender in all the tables to be depicted in one character
+- Gender in all tables is represented by a single character:
-  - Male - M, Female - F, Unknown - U
+  - Male - M, Female - F, Unknown - U.
-- We assume the datetime in all the tables to not have any null components
+- Datetime values in all tables are assumed to be non-null.
-- We assume the database to be constructed with sqlite
+- The database is assumed to be constructed with SQLite.

+## Data Scale

+With over 3 million entries, CineDataQuest boasts an extensive dataset that provides ample opportunities for in-depth analysis and exploration.
+This substantial volume of data ensures robust insights and comprehensive examinations into various aspects of cinema operations and customer behaviors.